illinoistech-itm/jhajek/itmt-430/project-tutorials/IT-Operations-cloud-connect-tutorial/Readme.md

 ## Overview

-This tutorial assumes you have completed the Vagrant-Tooling-Assignment, Packer-Tooling-Assignment, Vault-Tooling-Assignment.
-It is critical to complete those first -- this tutorial builds upon those concepts.

 At the conclusion of this tutorial you will have successfully connected to the remote buildserver and used Packer and Terraform to deploy a sample three-tier web application.